Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 The day I crashed on the Seward Highway, I was holding the steering wheel.
 I hit the car in front of me.

+And I felt… fine.
 No pain.
 No panic.
 No warning.
+But I did not know this.

 A time bomb had already been set inside my body.
+It would explode exactly one month later.

 Today, I will tell you my story.